FrancesCoronel/personal-website-v3/_posts/2015-03-29-change-your-icons-yosemite.md

 ---
 title: "Change Your Icons on Yosemite with Scripting 🔧"
 date: 2015-03-29
-excerpt: I got tired of Yosemite’s icons and decided to take some initiative without the usual dependency on an app.
-It took about 2 days for me to perfect this strategy and now it’s time to make your process a lot easier than mine.
+excerpt: I got tired of Yosemite's icons and decided to take some initiative without the usual dependency on an app.
+It took about 2 days for me to perfect this strategy and now it's time to make your process a lot easier than mine.
 header:
     image: https://fvcproductions.files.wordpress.com/2015/03/banner-new-icons.png?w=1024&h=435&crop=1
 ---